Warning: This document describes obsolete guidelines for creating launcher icons. Follow the latest launcher icon guidelines instead.

 As described in Providing Density-Specific Icon Sets, you should create separate icons for low-, medium-, and high-density screens.
 This ensures that your icons will display properly across the range of devices on which your application can be installed.
 See Tips for Designers for suggestions on how to work with multiple sets of icons.

-If you are publishing your application on Google Play, you will also need to provide a 512x512 pixel, high-resolution application icon in the developer console at upload-time.
+If you are publishing your application on Google Play, you will also need to provide a 512x512 pixel, high-resolution application icon in the Play Console at upload-time.
 This icon will be used in various locations on Google Play and does not replace your launcher icon.

 For tips and recommendations on creating high-resolution launcher icons that can easily be scaled up to 512x512, see Tips for Designers.